localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 - [Docker](https://docker.io/)
 - [A GitLab account](https://gitlab.com/)

-## Why GitLab?
+## GitLab overview

 GitLab is striving to be a complete tool for DevOps practices, offering not just source code management and continuous integration, but also features for monitoring, security, planning, deploying and more.
-By having your code and CI on the same platform, GitLab simplifies all workflows, reduces context switching, and enhances collaboration.
+By having your code and CI on the same platform, workflows are simplified and collaboration is enhanced.
 While Jenkins is still a very prominent CI/CD tool in the industry, it is up to the user to figure out where to host it and focuses solely on CI/CD features.

 ## GitLab architecture